Azure-Samples/azure-search-openai-demo-java/docs/aca/README-ACA.md

 Once you have the project available locally, run the following commands if you don't have any pre-existing Azure services and want to start from a fresh deployment.
 > [!IMPORTANT]
-> All the commands below assume be run from the `deploy/aca` folder
+> All the commands below must be run from the `deploy/aca` folder

 1. Run